-- Two awards, one for a clinical proposal and one for a pre-clinical proposal, will be made for a maximum of $240,000 in support over three years.
+- Up to three awards will be made, and depending on the number and quality of proposals received, at least one clinical proposal and one pre-clinical proposal will be awarded, for a maximum of $240,000 in support over three years.
 Payments will be made in segments; upon receipt of grant, at six month reporting milestones and upon receipt of final report.

-- The Awards Committee will select two scholars, one for a clinical proposal and one for a pre-clinical proposal, for the funding period July 1, 2016 through June 30, 2019.
-Awardees will be announced at the 2016 BMT Tandem Meetings in Honolulu, Hawaii, February 18-22, 2016.
+- The Awards Committee will select up to three scholars for the funding period July 1, 2017 through June 30, 2020.
+Awardees will be announced at the 2017 BMT Tandem Meetings in Orlando, Florida, February 22-27, 2017.